 You can find the complete ingredient list, along with detailed instructions, in the recipe card below.

-I know my readers love leftovers – especially biryani!
-If you’re using frozen fish, store the biryani in an airtight container in the fridge for up to 2-3 days.
-Simply reheat gently over low heat on the stovetop or in the microwave.
+I know leftovers are a big win—especially when it comes to biryani!
+If you’ve used frozen fish, store any extras in an airtight container in the fridge for up to 3 days.
+When ready to enjoy, gently reheat on the stovetop over low heat or in short microwave bursts to keep the flavors and textures just right.

 Desi~liciously Yours, Shahzadi